tvthatsme/chat-front/README.md

 # Chat Front

-Chat application powered by React, Apollo, and GraphQL
+Chat application powered by React, Apollo, and GraphQL.
+Demo purposes only.